lizzperle/developer.chrome.com/site/en/docs/devtools/network/index.md

       {% endAside %}

-2. So long as you've got DevTools open, it will record network activity in the Network Log.
+2. So long as you've got DevTools open, it will record ivity in the Network Log.
 To demonstrate this, first look at the bottom of the **Network Log** and make a mental note of the last activity.
 3. Now, click the **Get Data** button in the demo.